mrloulass/city-explorer/README.md

 # Time Estimates

-Name of feature: Build Form, use data from LocationIQ and use Bootstrap Component to display data
+Name of feature 1: Build Form, use data from LocationIQ and use Bootstrap Component to display data

 Estimate of time needed to complete: 3 hrs